caseyyoungflesh/NESSF_analyses_2017/README.md

 # NESSF_renewal_2017

-All scripts required to run analyses included in NASA Earth and Space Science Fellowhsip (NESSF) 2017 renewal (for C Youngflesh) are included.
+All scripts required to run analyses included in NASA Earth and Space Science Fellowhsip (NESSF) 2017 renewal for C Youngflesh.

+_RENEWAL: Environmental forcing of Antarctic food web dynamics - a multi-tiered approach emploing multispectral imagery, field spectroscopy, and stable isotope analysis_

+&nbsp;

 Scripts are numbered in the order in which they should be run: